Impacts of AB 1851

 AGC of California informs members on the background and impact of AB 1851, amended labor code relating to prevailing wages for on-haul trucking on public works projects.

-AGC of California is advising contractors that AB 1851 does not contain language that warrants any change to the existing prevailing wage standard.
+The updated FAQ confirms AGC of California’s previous communication which advised that AB 1851 does not contain language that warrants any change to the existing prevailing wage standard.

 Background & Impact